Heavy fog was a factor in two separate multi-vehicle accidents that took place outside of Tulsa, Oklahoma last week, causing nine injuries.

 - Never stop on the road; pull over to a safe spot on the side, and turn off your lights to prevent confusion.

 Were you injured in an automobile accident?
 If so, you may be entitled to compensation for your injuries, medical bills, lost wages, and pain and suffering.
-The car accident attorneys at The Edwards Law Firm will work diligently to recover maximized compensation in your case.
+The auto accident attorneys in Tulsa at The Edwards Law Firm will work diligently to recover maximized compensation in your case.
+Schedule your free consultation today.